Search

 Jeffrey Sherman, CFA

-As DoubleLine’s Deputy Chief Investment Officer, Jeffrey Sherman oversees and administers DoubleLine’s Investment Management sub-committee coordinating and implementing policies and processes across the investment teams.
-He also serves as lead portfolio manager for multi-sector and derivative-based strategies.
-Mr. Sherman is a member of DoubleLine’s Executive Management and Fixed Income Asset Allocation Committees.
-He can be heard regularly on his podcast “The Sherman Show” (Twitter @ShermanShowPod, ShermanShow@Doubleline.com) where he interviews distinguished guests, giving listeners insight into DoubleLine’s current views.
-In 2018, Money Management Executive named Jeffrey Sherman as one of “10 Fund Managers to Watch” in its yearly special report.
-Prior to joining DoubleLine in 2009, Mr. Sherman was a Senior Vice President at TCW where he worked as a portfolio manager and quantitative analyst focused on fixed income and real-asset portfolios.
-He was a statistics and mathematics instructor at both the University of the Pacific and Florida State University.
-Mr. Sherman taught Quantitative Methods for Level I candidates in the CFA LA/USC Review Program for many years.
-He holds a B.S. in Applied Mathematics from the University of the Pacific and an M.S. in Financial Engineering from the Claremont Graduate University.
+Jeffrey Sherman, DoubleLine’s Deputy Chief Investment Officer, is a thought leader, portfolio manager and public speaker in the industry.
+Mr. Sherman is a member of DoubleLine’s Fixed Income and Global Asset Allocation committees, and he serves as lead portfolio manager for the firm’s multi-sector and derivative-based strategies.
+In his role, Mr. Sherman guides the investment teams in developing top-down macro views and collaborative asset allocation processes throughout a market cycle.
+Additionally, he is a member of DoubleLine’s Executive Management Committee.
+In 2018, Money Management Executive named Mr. Sherman as one of “10 Fund Managers to Watch” in its yearly special report.
+Prior to joining DoubleLine in 2009, Mr. Sherman was a Senior Vice President at TCW, where he worked as a portfolio manager and quantitative analyst focused on fixed income and real-asset portfolios.
+Prior to that, he was a statistics and mathematics instructor at the University of the Pacific and Florida State University.
+Mr. Sherman taught Quantitative Methods for Level I candidates in the USC/CFALA CFA® Review Program for many years.
+He holds a B.S. in Applied Mathematics from the University of the Pacific and an M.S. in Financial Engineering from Claremont Graduate University.
 Mr. Sherman is a CFA® charterholder.

-• William Campbell
+• Bill Campbell

 Portfolio Manager

-William Campbell
+Bill Campbell

 Portfolio Manager

 Mr. Campbell joined DoubleLine in 2013.
-He is a Portfolio Manager for the DoubleLine Global Bond Strategy and is a permanent member of the Fixed Income Asset Allocation Committee.
-He covers Developed Markets, Central & Eastern Europe, Middle East and Africa (CEEMEA), and China.
+He oversees the firm’s Global Sovereign Debt team and serves as a Portfolio Manager of the DoubleLine Emerging Markets Local Currency and Global Bond strategies.
+He is a permanent member of the Fixed Income Asset Allocation Committee.
 Prior to DoubleLine, Mr. Campbell worked for Peridiem Global Investors as a Global Fixed Income Research Analyst and Portfolio Manager.
-Previous to that, he was with Nuveen Investment Management Company, first as a Quantitative Analyst in their Risk Management and Portfolio Construction Group, then as a Vice President in their Taxable Fixed Income Group.
+Prior to that, he was with Nuveen Investment Management Co., first as a Quantitative Analyst in the Risk Management and Portfolio Construction Group then as a Vice President in the Taxable Fixed Income Group.
 Mr. Campbell also worked at John Hancock Financial as an Investment Analyst.
-He holds a BS in Business Economics and International Business, as well as a BA in English, from Pennsylvania State University.
-Mr. Campbell holds an MA in Mathematics, with a focus on Mathematical Finance, from Boston University.
+He holds a B.S. in Business Economics and International Business, as well as a B.A. in English, from Pennsylvania State University.
+Mr. Campbell holds an M.A. in Mathematics, with a focus on Mathematical Finance, from Boston University.